crabcanon/crabcanon.github.com/_posts/2016-02-04-manipulate-xlsx-by-ruby.md

 #### 1. Introduction

-Recently, I got a small task from my boss which required me to find and eliminate the repeat items based on specific columns from 5 Excel files by Ruby.
+Recently, I got a small task from my boss that required me to find and eliminate repeat items based on specific columns from 5 Excel files by Ruby.
 To be more clear, details are listed as following:

 - One seed Excel file which contains all the items
 - Other Excel files will be used to retrieve and compare with the seed Excel file based on specific columns